-- In cases where the faculty appointment has been funded with the support of a Discovery Theme, the department chair will request a comprehensive performance review from the director of said Discovery Theme for inclusion in the dossier. - Late spring semester: To solicit external evaluations from a list including names suggested by the Promotion and Tenure Committee, the vice chair, and the candidate.
-(Also see External Evaluations below.)
-This task may be delegated to the vice chair. - To solicit an evaluation from a TIU head of any TIU in which the candidate has a joint appointment. - To make adequate copies of each candidate's dossier available in an accessible place for review by the eligible faculty at least two weeks before the meeting at which specific cases are to be discussed and voted. - To remove any member of the eligible faculty from the review of a candidate when the member has a conflict of interest but does not voluntarily withdraw from the review. - To attend the meetings of the eligible faculty at which promotion and tenure matters are discussed and respond to questions raised during the meeting.
-The department chair will leave the meeting to allow open discussion among the eligible faculty members. - Mid-autumn semester: To provide an independent written evaluation and recommendation for each candidate, following receipt of the eligible faculty's completed evaluation and recommendation. - To meet with the eligible faculty to explain any recommendations contrary to the recommendation of the committee. - To inform each candidate in writing after completion of the department review process:

-- o of the recommendations by the eligible faculty and department chair - o of the availability for review of the written evaluations by the eligible faculty and department chair - of the opportunity to submit written comments on the above material, within ten days from receipt of the letter from the department chair, for inclusion in the dossier.
-The letter is accompanied by a form that the candidate returns to the department chair, indicating whether or not he or she expects to submit comments. - To provide a written response to any candidate comments that warrant response for inclusion in the dossier. - To forward the completed dossier to the college office by that office's deadline, except in the case of associated faculty for whom the department chair recommends against promotion.
-A negative recommendation by the department chair is final in such cases. - To receive the Promotion and Tenure Committee's written evaluation and recommendation of candidates who are joint appointees from other tenureinitiating units, and to forward this material, along with the department chair's independent written evaluation and recommendation, to the department chair of the other tenure-initiating unit by the date requested.
+- the eligible faculty at least two weeks before the meeting at which specific cases are to be discussed and voted. - To remove any member of the eligible faculty from the review of a candidate when the member has a conflict of interest but does not voluntarily withdraw from the review. - To attend the meetings of the eligible faculty at which promotion and tenure matters are discussed and respond to questions raised during the meeting.
+At the request of the eligible faculty, the department chair will leave the meeting to allow open discussion among the eligible faculty members. - Mid-autumn semester: To provide an independent written evaluation and recommendation for each candidate, following receipt of the eligible faculty's completed evaluation and recommendation. - To meet with the eligible faculty to explain any recommendations contrary to the recommendation of the committee. - To inform each candidate in writing after completion of the department review process: - o of the recommendations by the eligible faculty and department chair - o of the availability for review of the written evaluations by the eligible faculty and department chair - of the opportunity to submit written comments on the above material, within ten days from receipt of the letter from the department chair, for inclusion in the dossier.
+The letter is accompanied by a form that the candidate returns to the department chair, indicating whether or not he or she expects to submit comments. - To provide a written response to any candidate comments that warrant response for inclusion in the dossier. - To forward the completed dossier to the college office by that office's deadline. - To receive the Promotion and Tenure Committee's written evaluation and recommendation of candidates who are joint appointees from other tenure-initiating units, and to forward this material, along with the department chair's independent written evaluation and recommendation, to the department chair of the other tenure-initiating unit by the date requested.